CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

 ### Q3

 Our program is less likely to be used by users who prefer the use of an input device that doesn't support directly inputting text into the CLI.
-Also, it is less likely to be used by non-students, because it is a course scheduling app, and less likely to be used by non-UoT students, because it can only schedule courses for UoT.
+Also, it is less likely to be used by non-students, because it is a course scheduling app, and less likely to be used by non-UofT students, because it can only schedule courses for UofT.
 It is also less likely to be used by non-technical people, since they may not be comfortable interacting with an application directly through the CLI.